shashvat1709/Flipkart-Angular/README.md

-📦 Flipkart Clone – Angular Project

-A fully responsive e-commerce front-end built using Angular, designed to simulate major features of Flipkart such as product listing, product details, cart management, and category browsing.

-🚀 Features (Angular)
-✔️ Component-Based Architecture

-Built using reusable Angular components:

-Header & Navbar

-Carousel / Banner

-Product Cards

-Product Categories

-Cart Component

-Wishlist Component (if added)

-Search Suggestion Component

-✔️ Routing & Navigation

-Angular Router used for:

-/home

-/products

-/product/:id

-/cart

-Seamless navigation without page reloads.

-✔️ Services for Data Handling

-Implemented Angular services such as:

-ProductService

-CartService

-AuthService (if signup/login enabled)

-These services handle:

-Data fetching

-Local storage handling

-Updating UI reactively

-✔️ Search Bar with Suggestions

-Type-ahead search

-Filters results dynamically

-Shows suggestions with product images

-✔️ Add to Cart Functionality

-Add / remove products

-Update quantity

-Cart stored in localStorage

-Cart icon shows item count

-✔️ Responsive UI (small size desktop)

-Flexbox / Grid Layouts

-Optimized for small and large screens

-Mobile drawer navbar (if you added)

-✔️ NgBootstrap / Bootstrap UI

-If your project uses Bootstrap:

-Responsive carousel

-Buttons, cards, spacings

-✔️ JSON-Based Mock Backend

-Product data stored in local JSON files

-Easy to replace with REAL API later

-🛠️ Tech Stack
+Flipkart Clone – Angular Project
+This project is a frontend e-commerce application built using Angular.
+It replicates the core flow of Flipkart, including product listing, cart management, search functionality, and a responsive user interface.
+The project is structured using Angular components, services, and routing to keep everything modular and easy to maintain.
+Angular Structure

+Component-based architecture for better reusability.

+Separate components for header, navbar, product listing, product details, search, cart, and categories.

+Organized folder structure to maintain clean code.

+Routing and Navigation

+Angular Router is used for smooth navigation.

+Includes routes such as home, product details page, and cart page.

+Navigation works without page reload.

+Product Handling

+Product list displayed through reusable components.

+Product details route with dynamic IDs.

+JSON used for mock data, which can be replaced later with an actual backend API.

+Add to Cart Functionality

+Add, remove, and update items in the cart.

+Cart saved in localStorage to preserve data on refresh.

+Cart item count shown in the navbar.

+Search Feature

+Search bar with instant suggestions.

+Suggestions display both product name and image.

+Filtered search results shown dynamically.

+Services

+ProductService for loading product data.

+CartService for managing cart actions.

+Shared services used for communication across components.

+Responsive UI

+Works on desktop, tablet, and mobile screens.

+Uses Bootstrap / NgBootstrap for styling and carousel.

+Clean and simple layout similar to real e-commerce websites.
+Tech Stack

 Angular 9